artineering-io/flair-docs/flair/materials/flair-shader.md

 ---

 #### Rim light
-The _Rim Light_ settings activates the the use of 3D rim lighting effect around the silhouette of objects on areas facing the light or opposite to it.
+The _Rim Light_ settings activates the use of 3D rim lighting effect around the silhouette of objects on areas facing the light or opposite to it.

 <figure class="aio-ui">
     <img src="/media/flair-shader/rim-light-AE.png" alt="Rim light attributes in the Attribute Editor">